Complex Field Formulation of the Quantum Estimation Theory: Estimation of complex parameter encoded on coherent states

 and its determinant is given by

-Thus, in this case it is possible to find keys that simultaneously satisfy the optimality condition and define a FIM whose determinant does not vanish.
+Thus, in this case, it is possible to find keys that simultaneously satisfy the optimality condition and define an FIM whose determinant does not vanish.
 For instance, setting $(\epsilon_1,\eta_1,\epsilon_2,\eta_2)=(1,0,0,1)$ the CRB reads